pcolby/pcp-pmda-cpp/include/Doxyfile.md

 See https://github.com/pcolby/pcp-pmda-cpp for project information.

-See the tree to the left for API documentation.
+See the menu above for API documentation.